Lajes Airport

 Lajes Airport (IATA: TER, ICAO: LPLA) is located in the parish and Vila das Lajes, in the municipality of Praia da Vitória, on Terceira Island, in the Azores.

 Overview

 Lajes Airport not only serves Terceira but is also a hub providing international access to the Azores.
 It shares a runway and control and support structures with the military Lajes Field.
 Its runway is the longest among the airports of the Azores, measuring about 3300 meters in length.
 Aerogare Civil das Lajes (ACL) has a capacity of 750,000 passengers per year and 360 passengers per hour as of the last requalification.
+It is the closest international airport in Europe measured from eastern United States, for example 3969 km from New York.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Lajes Airport: